Battle of Lorraine: Declarations of war

-At midnight on 31 July – 1 August, the German government sent an ultimatum to Russia and announced a state of "Kriegsgefahr" during the day; the Turkish government ordered mobilisation and the London Stock Exchange closed.
-On 1 August, the British government ordered the mobilisation of the navy, the German government ordered general mobilisation and declared war on Russia.
-Hostilities commenced on the Polish frontier, the French government ordered general mobilisation and next day the German government sent an ultimatum to Belgium, demanding passage through Belgian territory and German troops crossed the frontier of Luxembourg.
+At midnight on 31 July – 1 August, the German government sent an ultimatum to Russia and announced a state of "Kriegsgefahr" during the day; the Ottoman government then ordered mobilisation, and the London Stock Exchange closed.
+On 1 August, the British government ordered the mobilisation of the navy, and the German government ordered general mobilisation and declared war on Russia.
+Hostilities commenced on the Polish frontier, the French government ordered general mobilisation, and next day the German government sent an ultimatum to Belgium, demanding passage through Belgian territory and German troops crossed the frontier of Luxembourg.
 Military operations began on the French frontier, Libau was bombarded by the German light cruiser and the British government guaranteed naval protection for French coasts.
 On 3 August, the Belgian Government refused German demands and the British Government guaranteed military support to Belgium, should Germany invade.
 Germany declared war on France, the British government ordered general mobilisation and Italy declared neutrality.
 On 4 August, the British government sent an ultimatum to Germany which expired at midnight on 4–5 August, Central European Time.
 Belgium severed diplomatic relations with Germany and Germany declared war on Belgium.
 German troops crossed the Belgian frontier and attacked Liège.